yceruto/django-ajax/README.rst

 Add ``django_ajax.middleware.AJAXMiddleware`` into the ``MIDDLEWARE_CLASSES`` list.

-Then, all your responses will be converted to JSON if the request was made by AJAX, otherwise is return a HttpResponse.
+All your responses will be converted to JSON if the request was made by AJAX, otherwise is return a HttpResponse.

 Note: If you use this middleware should not use the AJAX decorator.